-When absences, other than approved absences, interfere with the student's performance, the instructor may recommend to the division chair that the student be dropped from the course.
+When absences, other than approved absences, interfere with the student's performance, the instructor may recommend to the division chair/director that the student be dropped from the course.
 If this action is taken after the first six weeks of the semester, a grade of "F" may be recorded for the course.
+In the case of an instructor-initiated drop the student's academic advisor will be notified.